- Free CAD software provides powerful design tools, making 2D and 3D modeling accessible for beginners and professionals without the high cost.

 5. LibreCAD

 It allows you to create detailed 2D CAD blueprints and floorplans using an open-source computer-aided design (CAD) program.
-You can add layers to your work to modify it according to your exact specifications with a comprehensive design toolkit.
+With a comprehensive design toolkit, you can add layers to your work to modify it according to your exact specifications.

 Also, this open-source CAD software is absolutely free for Windows, Apple, And Linux.
 Meanwhile, there are thousands of users, contributors, and developers who provide free support and documentation.